 - In Lake County, Ohio, a private laptop was connected to the election system infrastructure located in the office of Republican John Hamercheck, chairman of the Lake County Board of Commissioners.
 According to Secretary of State Frank LaRose, some inter-network communication with wireless printers was downloaded but it did not contain any sensitive data or voter information.
 Nevertheless, the data was displayed at a meeting on voter fraud organized by Lindell, attempting to show that there had been systemic problems in the Ohio election system.
 Shortly before the unauthorized network connection, Hamercheck had met with election conspiracy theorist Douglas Frank who claims to have discovered “algorithms” used to rig the 2020 election.
 Ohio law enforcement and the FBI are collaborating on an investigation into the breach as of September 2022.

 - In Roscommon County, Michigan, “an unnamed third party was allowed to access vote tabulator components,” according to Secretary of State Jocelyn Benson in a February 2022 statement.
 The alleged breach led to an investigation by state police.

-In August 2022, Michigan Attorney General Dana Nessel launched an investigation into whether Matt DePerno, then the Republican candidate for AG, had orchestrated the breach.
+- In August 2022, Michigan Attorney General Dana Nessel launched an investigation into whether Matt DePerno, then the Republican candidate for attorney general, had orchestrated the breach.
 Trump had endorsed his bid for attorney general, proclaiming that DePerno would “make sure that you are going to have law and order and fair elections”—yet in the end, both men lost their respective elections.